Clarification of Points about Kagyu and Sakya Teachings

 There are many different traditions, for instance in Kagyu there’s the tradition of two streams merged together, which refers to having both sutra and tantra mixed together within the mahamudra teachings.
 The disciple of the great translator Marpa, Milarepa, in turn had two disciples who were likened to the sun and the moon.
 The sun-like disciple was Rechungpa and the moon-like disciple was the peerless physician Gampopa.
 Gampopa spoke of four specific measures or themes, namely having the Dharma function as a preventive measure, having the Dharma function as a pathway of the mind, and then having pathway minds eliminate all confusion, and having confusion dawn as deep awareness.

-In Sakya, you have the tradition of parting from the four types of clinging attachment by the great Sakya master Dragpa Gyaltsen.
+In Sakya, you have the tradition of parting from the four types of clinging attachment, elaborated upon by the great Sakya master Dragpa Gyaltsen.
 These maintain that if you are completely attached just to things of this world and this life, then your mind doesn’t go completely toward the spiritual matters of the Dharma.
 The second is that if your mind is completely caught up clinging to various types of uncontrollably recurring situations of samsara, for instance you want to be reborn as a god or with great wealth and power or something like that, you will never develop a true determination to be free from all problems, or renunciation.
 However, this is quite different from trying to get the eight different types of ripening qualities that will make your attainment of a human rebirth the most meaningful and in which you will best be able to help others.
 In other words, if you are a very powerful and influential person, you can help others the best, but this teaching says that if you have great clinging desire and attachment for these types of things, you’ll never develop a true determination to be free from all your problems and difficulties.
 So that’s two quite different situations and you should not confuse the two.

 Did You Go Out and Find Your Mind?